-Like all jelly recipes this Rowan and Rosemary jelly is pretty simple to do, the hardest part is clambering about in bushes and reaching up for those little rowan berries before the birds get them all.
+Like all jellys this recipe for Rowan and Rosemary jelly is pretty simple to make.
+The hardest part is the foraging.
+Clambering about in bushes and reaching up for those little rowan berries before the birds get them all.
 Many is the time I’ve fallen in ditches and got tangled in barbed wire in my quest for the gorgeous little red globes of goodness.

-The only ingredients you’ll need here are the rowan berries, apples, juice of a lemon, 3 sprigs of rosemary, sugar and water.
+The only ingredients you’ll need for this Scottish rowan jelly recipe are the rowan berries, apples, juice of a lemon, 3 sprigs of rosemary, sugar and water.